wftutorials/laravel-tutorial2/Tutorial.md

 });
 ```

-The results as seen below.
+The results are seen below.

 [hello_world.png]

 # Routing

-Routing is how we control where our application goes.
+Routing is how we control where our application goes via the url.
 Let see what kind of routes we can create.

 Lets create a help route.
 We made a route like this before.